dasch-swiss/dsp-js-lib/contribution.md

 ### Development Version

 The development version contains mocks that produce tests data without a connection to DSP-API.
-These mocks were originally developed for internal use, but can be used to get data for unit test in projects that use DSP-JS-LIB.
+These mocks were originally developed for internal use, but can be used to get data for unit tests in projects that use DSP-JS-LIB.
 The following example shows how to get a mocked resource without a connection to DSP-API:

 ```ts